dsccommunity/dsccommunity.org/content/blog/converting-to-pester5-from-the-trenches.md

     $errorMessage | Should -Not -BeNullOrEmpty
     { Set-Something } | Should -Throw $errorMessage
   ```
-- `BeforeEach` behaves different (better) than Pester 4.
+- `BeforeEach` behaves differently (better) than Pester 4.
 In Pester 4
   if a mock was declared in a previous `BeforeAll`- or `BeforeEach`-block
   the `BeforeEach` block override the previous mock.
 That is not happening
   in Pester 5 meaning that the wrong mock could be called.
   It is more important to make `Context`-blocks self-sustaining and avoid
-  inherit test setup and or teardown.
+  inheriting test setup and or teardown.
 - Mocks that uses a `param`-block inside a `-MockWith` should be removed.
   Se more information in issue [pester/Pester#1554](https://github.com/pester/Pester/issues/1554).
 - The `foreach`-blocks that was used did not work since it didn't see the